gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 it.
 Note that even though we do not allow this, we still allow for authors in consuming methods to use the discard operator to turn off the deinit of the value and then partially deconstruct the value.

+### Partial Consumption outside of Methods

+The final axis to consider is whether or not we should be even more restrictive and only allow for partial consumption of noncopyable types inside methods.
+The argument in favor of this approach is that the author of a type has the greatest understanding of the invariants of the type and the impact of a value being consumed and thus self being invalid.
+The argument against this is that the move checker will prevent any such misuses, e.x.: if one were to call any method on the partially consumed noncopyable type, we would get an error.
+So even if a user of a type made such a mistake, it would never actually result in a valid program.
+So we would be giving up expressivity without any real gain.

+## Source compatibility

+Describe the impact of this proposal on source compatibility.
+As a general rule, all else being equal, Swift code that worked in previous releases of the tools should work in new releases.
+That means both that it should continue to build and that it should continue to behave dynamically the same as it did before.
+Changes that cannot satisfy this must be opt-in, generally by requiring a new language mode.

+This is not an absolute guarantee, and the Language Workgroup will consider intentional compatibility breaks if their negative impact can be shown to be small and the current behavior is causing substantial problems in practice.

+For proposals that affect parsing, consider whether existing valid code might parse differently under the proposal.
+Does the proposal reserve new keywords that can no longer be used as identifiers?

+For proposals that affect type checking, consider whether existing valid code might type-check differently under the proposal.
+Does it add new conversions that might make more overload candidates viable?
+Does it change how names are looked up in existing code?
+Does it make type-checking more expensive in ways that might run into implementation limits more often?

+For proposals that affect the standard library, consider the impact on existing clients.
+If clients provide a similar API, will type-checking find the right one?
+If the feature overloads an existing API, is it problematic that existing users of that API might start resolving to the new API?

+## ABI compatibility

 ### Partial Consumption when Library Evolution is enabled